 There is a lot of truth to this simple quote by George Washington.
 Being around negative people can be draining, and it can be hard to stay positive in the face of constant negativity.
 On the other hand, being alone allows you to focus on your happiness and well-being.

 However, when you spend time by yourself, you can appreciate the value of human interaction.
-Therefore, while there are benefits to both being alone and being in a company, it is generally better to be alone than in a bad company.
+Therefore, while there are benefits to being alone and in a company, it is generally better to be alone than in a bad company.

 11. “If freedom of speech is taken away, then dumb and silent we may be led, like sheep to the slaughter.” — George Washington

 12. “My mother was the most beautiful woman I ever saw.
 All I am I owe to my mother.
 I attribute my success in life to the moral, intellectual and physical education I received from her.” — George Washington

 13. “Make sure you are doing what God wants you to do, then do it with all your strength.” — George Washington

 14. “Human happiness and moral duty are inseparably connected.” — George Washington

 15. “99% of failures come from people who make excuses.” — George Washington